controlplane-com/examples/examples/tailscale/README.md

       https://console.cpln.io/

+      The tailscale workload will show as `Partially Suspended` this is because a location specific option is configured to run the workload in the one location selected by the values.yaml `location` parameter.
+      All other locations are suspended so
+      there is only one replica running in one location.

    1. Check the Tailscale Admin UI [Machines tab](https://login.tailscale.com/admin/machines) to verify that the cpln-test machine is connected:

       1. Click the "..." options for the machine and select "Edit route settings...".

          <img src="images/selectEditRouteSettings.png" alt="route-settings" width="400"/>

       1. Verify that the routes are all approved.